This website is best viewed in

 Stem cell is not a substitute for rehabilitation; it works hand in hand with the exercises.

-At NeuroGen Brain and Spine Institute, the best of neurorehabilitation is combined with the newest technology of stem cell therapy, which makes treatment for stroke patients more effective.
+At NeuroGen Brain and Spine Institute, the best of neurorehabilitation is combined with the newest technology of cell therapy, which makes treatment for stroke patients more effective.

 Bone marrow transplantation has been used successfully for genetic disorders of blood, such as sickle cell anemia, thalassemia, as well as cancers such as leukemia.
 Since our therapy uses these very cells, which are harvested from the patient's own body (autologous cells), there are no major ethical concerns.
 Ethical concerns are primarily on the use of embryonic stem cells (which we do not use).